The event will be held on-site, in English.

 Through a mixture of keynotes and workshops, the 2023 conference will seek to explore the following questions:

-Introduction to the theme, Andrée Sursock, Chair of the Quality Board for Icelandic Higher Education.
+Welcome and introduction to the theme, Andrée Sursock, Chair of the Quality Board for Icelandic Higher Education.

 Institutional strategy for digitally enhanced learning, by Michael Gaebel, director of the Higher Education Policy Unit, European University Association, Belgium.